 As you can already understand, this guitar was discontinued a long time ago.
 Today, you can still buy equivalent Chinese-made ones, and actually, there are really cool-looking ones.

 I’m sure these will be close to how an Ibanez AR300 Korean-made guitar feels like playing, however, due to conditions in guitar manufacturing post-CITES and cost-reducing actions by the guitar companies, these would feature an okoume body with a jatoba fretboard.
 See?
 Almost a golden age of extremely high-value instruments is long gone!

 As I said, your best bet is to keep searching on Reverb.com.
-Just go there, sign up if you haven’t all ready and set up search notifications by following that search.
+Just go there, sign up if you haven’t already and set up search notifications by following that search.

 I still see some Japanese-made ones, and I’m sure they are way better than Korean-made ones.
 But be prepared to pay a lot more for these.
 Good luck!